zeek/zeekctl/doc/main.rst

 *BroControl* sends four types of mails to the address given in ``MailTo``:

-1. A list of all alarms (since the last alarm mail was sent) is sent every ``AlarmMailInterval`` seconds.
+1. When logs are rotated (per default once a day), a list of all alarms during the last rotation interval is sent.
+This can be disabled by setting ``MailAlarms=0``.

 2. When the ``cron`` command notices that a node has crashed, it restarts it and sends a notification.
 It may also send a more